Ritze03/winmigrator/README.md

 Exports are saved in structured directories, and app lists are stored as .json for easy reuse.

 🧰 Note: WinMigrator is intended to be run from a USB stick for easy portability between systems.

+🧰 If you get errors, while installing packages, try to run winmigrator.exe as a normal user (not as Administrator)